ruby-news/ruby-news.github.io/contribute.md

 round_borders: false
 ```

-These fields determines the image styling done on the index page and in your post!
+These fields determine the image styling done on the index page and in your post!
 These fields have a default value, and you may or may not include them.

 ---